cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/server-side.md

 <HighlightBox type="note">

-* Again there is a lot of error handling.
-* `handleEvent` only soft-deletes the game.
-* Although it removes it from the list of games for the players.
+Again there is a lot of error handling. `handleEvent` only soft-deletes the game, although it removes it from the list of games for the players.

 </HighlightBox>